 Note: Do not touch the head nozzles (the printing ends) or ink supply ports (to which ink supply tubes are connected) of the head/carriage unit; doing so will not only stain your hands with ink but also damage the nozzles and supply ports.
-If you do touch them though, clean them with a special-purpose cleaning stick and liquid.
+If you do touch them though, perform a head cleaning operation.

 - When handling the head/carriage unit, put on a grounding wrist band and perform the job on a static mat.
-Also take care not to touch the conductor sections on the flat cables. - When replacing the CR timing belt, insert it fully into the slit provided in the head/carriage unit.
+Also take care not to touch the conductor sections on the flat cables. - When mounting the CR timing belt, insert it into the slit provided in the head/carriage unit so that the toothed side faces inwards as shown above.
+Make sure that the belt is fully inserted inside the latches.

-- When mounting a new head/carriage unit, apply the specified lubricant to the specified points, referring to Section 6.2.
-Also, after mounting a new head/carriage unit, apply the specified lubricant to the specified points on the sliding surfaces of the CR guide rail and CR support chassis, referring to Section 6.2. - Before mounting the head/carriage unit on the engine unit, be sure to move the front and rear slider cams to the rightmost position to prevent them from scratching or damaging the PF encoder disk.
+- When mounting a new head/carriage unit, apply the specified lubricant to the specified points, referring to Section 6.2. - Also, after mounting a new head/carriage unit, apply the specified lubricant to the specified points on the sliding surfaces of the CR guide rail and CR support chassis, referring to Section 6.2. - Before mounting the head/carriage unit on the engine unit, be sure to move the front and rear slider cams to the rightmost position to prevent them from scratching or damaging the PF encoder disk.